Non-singular and probability measure-preserving actions of infinite permutation groups: Locally oligomorphic permutation groups

 \subsection{The universal action and unitary representations}

 Let $G$ be a Roelcke precompact, non-archimedean, Polish group.
 Among all actions of $G$ on a countable set, there is a universal one that can be constructed as follows.
-Let $(V_i : i \in I)$ be a collection of representatives for the equivalence relation of conjugacy of open subgroups of $G$.
+Let $(V_i : i \in I)$ be a collection of representatives for the equivalence relation of conjugacy on open subgroups of $G$.
 Note that the set $I$ is countable by \cite{Tsankov2012}*{Corollary~2.5}.
 Let

 and equip it with the left translation action.
-Note that for any open $V \leq G$, there exists $a \in \cU$ with $V = G_a$ and if $V = N_G(V)$, this $a$ is unique.
+Note that for any open $V \leq G$, there exists $a \in \cU$ with $V = G_a$.
 This implies, in particular, that the action $G \actson \cU$ is topologically faithful (see \cite{Evans2016}*{Lemma~1.9}).
+This action is universal in the sense that every continuous, transitive action of $G$ on a countable set embeds into it and it is minimal with this property.
+If one wants to embed any continuous action of $G$ on a countable set, one has to take infinitely many copies of $\cU$.

 If $G$ is the automorphism group of an $\aleph_0$-categorical structure $M$, then the set $\cU$ can be constructed model-theoretically essentially as the structure $M\eq$.

 The universal action has canonical representatives for the $\sim$-equivalence classes discussed in the previous subsection.
 Define $s \colon \Fin(\cU) \to \cU$ by